smartdevicelink/sdl_evolution/proposals/0207-rpc-message-protection.md

 }
 ```

 Similar to the WWW is moving from HTTP to HTTPS, we believe the trend for the SDL is to move from un-encrypted messages to all messages encrypted in the future.
 However, not all existing head unit hardware are capable of encrypting all RPC messages with an acceptable performance.
 Updating the hardware may take a long time and with a high cost.
 At the same time, we do have a need to encrypt remote control related RPCs that have a high risk for the new apps on the existing hardware.
-That is the main reason we prefer the solution of encrypting select RPCs to the solution of encrypting all RPCs.
+The main reason we prefer the solution of encrypting select RPCs to the solution of encrypting all RPCs is we want it to work on the legacy hardwares.